Anthony9811/AutomationExercise_SeleniumTests/README.md

 ### ✅ Test Case 19: View & Cart Brand Products
 - **Goal**: Verify the functionality of the product Brands sidebar by confirming that all brand names are visible and that clicking any brand successfully navigates to a filtered page displaying only that brand's products.
 The test verifies navigation for multiple brands.
-- **Concepts**: Interacting with collapsible/nested sidebar menus, dynamic link clicking, and asserting that the resulting page content accurately reflects the chosen category.
+- **Concepts**: Dynamic element clicking, handling product list filtering, and asserting page content (e.g., brand name) reflects the selected filter.

 **Flow**: